mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/obsidianPublish.md

 To get meta bind working in Obsidian Publish, you need to copy the contents of [this file](https://github.com/mProjectsCode/obsidian-meta-bind-plugin/blob/master/PublishLoad.js) into your `publish.js` file.
 For the correct appearance, you need to copy [this file](https://github.com/mProjectsCode/obsidian-meta-bind-plugin/blob/master/styles.css) into your `publish.css` file.

-## What it can do and what it can't

-For input fields, due to the limited publish API, the plugin will only display the bound metadata instead of showing input field.

-View fields should be mostly functional.

-Binding to metadata of a different note is not possible for both fields.